-Please submit book orders for braille and large print textbooks now for next school year.
+Please submit book orders for braille and large print textbooks for the school year.
 Read more...

 Equipment and Supplies SY18-19

-Please submit orders for specialized aids and equipment now for next school year.
+Please submit orders for specialized aids and equipment for the school year.
 Read more...

 If you need additional assistance or information, do not hesitate to contact the IERC staff at 800-833-2198 or IERCemail@isbvik12.org.